chrislattman/blogging-project/docs/qemu/README.md

 - They are simply [tar archives](../terminal-commands#compression-zip-and-tar) that contain at least two files about an exported VM:
     - An `.ovf` file, which is an [XML](https://en.wikipedia.org/wiki/XML) file containing metadata about the VM
         - Namely, this file will tell you how many CPUs and how much memory this VM should use, as well as any port forwarding rules
+        - This is the QEMU equivalent of `.vbox` files for VirtualBox or `.vmx` files for VMware
     - A `.vmdk` file, which is the actual VM itself
     - Optional: a `.mf` manifest file which contains the SHA-256 hashes of the above two files
     - Optional: the `.iso` file used to create the VM